Dorset Joint Railway

 The new works were inspected for the BoT by Major Pringle and his Inspection Report of 30-December-1901 can be found in National Archives file MT6/1097/5 together with the signal diagram shown above.
 Two items worthy of note here are the provision on points 9 and 15 of "Black's Locks", which were a form of 'economic' FPL widely used by the L&SWR, and the existence of a 'safety bar' 21 on the main line to the east of the level-crossing gates.
 This bar served a 'route holding' function while an Up train traversed the distance from signal 26 to the commencement of the lock bar worked by FPL 18.
 The bar was removed at some unknown date between 1930 and 1950 (circumstantial evidence suggests possibly in late 1949) and lever 21 was spare thereafter.

-Major Pringle refers in his Report to the provision of the new SB with 27 levers (including 3 'push-pull'), 2 new 'draw ahead' signals (assumed to be 7 and 8, although it is not known when 3PUSH was provided), and catch points on the "dead-end siding" at the end of the Wells loop (presumably 9).
-However he called for the provision of "entrance discs" for points 13 and 14 and also for the point discs to be worked from the SB.
+Major Pringle refers in his Report to the provision of the new SB with 27 levers (including 3 'push-pull'), 2 new 'draw ahead' signals (assumed to be 7 and 8, although it is not known when 3PUSH was provided), and catch points (presumably 9) on the "dead-end siding" at the end of the Wells loop.
+However he called for the provision of "entrance discs" for points 13 and 14 and also for the 'point discs' (marked 'PD' on the diagram) to be worked from the SB.
 This work involved the extension of the frame by a further two levers, and apparently also the conversion of an existing lever to 'push-pull' working, as in his further Inspection Report dated 24-July-1902 he records the frame as being then of 29 levers including 6 push-pull.
 Unfortunately no diagram exists to show the revised layout, but from later information it would appear that the frame extension was carried out by adding one extra lever at each end.

 existing points 13 were abolished and a new connection provided from the Up Siding to the single line at the Ashcott end of the station, together with a new ground signal adjacent to the single line